 Internet – Wi-Fi is only accessible in certain places, such as a plaza square or big hotel and only in larger cities.
 It is controlled and restricted by the Cuban government and isn’t cheap or fast.
 You will need to buy a green WiFi card from an ETECSA telecoms centre or a hotel that has Wi-Fi.
 Sometimes entrepreneurial locals will offer to sell you one if you’re in a Wi-Fi area.
 Although this means you’ll be paying a little bit more, it can be quite convenient.
 If you’re ever unsure of where the internet hot spots are, I’d just look around to see where there are large groups of teenagers plugged into their phones!

-Harassment - Expect local people to come up to you in the street and start a conversation.
+Harassment – Expect local people to come up to you in the street and start a conversation.
 I experienced this three times with men in Havana when I was walking alone.
 Although my guard was immediately up, it turns out they were simply intrigued to see where I was from and what I was doing in their country.
-Aside from this, I was offered drugs once but they were pleasant when I said a polite 'no thank you' and let me get on my way.
-Generally I found the Cuban people really inquisitive and very kind and I didn't feel threatened once.
+Generally I found the Cuban people really inquisitive and very kind.
+I didn’t feel threatened once.

 Below is an outline of places I visited on my trip.
 Again, this is only a guide.
 Instead follow your own flow when you are out there: